 The general rule is that you are not responsible for normal wear and tear.
 For example, if the dishwasher must be replaced because it simply wore out, that's ordinary wear and tear.
-See Deducting Cleaning and Repairs Costs From a Security Deposit.

 If you're unhappy with your landlord's deductions, you don't get an itemization, or the landlord broke state security deposit law in some other way, try to work something out.
 If you come to an agreement—perhaps the landlord will return some of your deposit if you do additional cleaning—put it in writing and sign it.
 The agreement is a legal contract, and if the landlord fails to honor it, you can go to small claims court.

 If negotiations don't work, write the landlord a demand letter asking for the return of the deposit.
 Many states require this before you can sue in small claims court, so if you don't make a written demand for its return, you risk losing your deposit altogether.
-Even if it's not required, a letter may motivate your landlord to act because it shows you know your rights and will insist on getting your money.
+Even if it's not required, a letter might motivate your landlord to act because it shows you know your rights and will insist on getting your money.